Run U-SQL and debug locally in Visual Studio Code

 For the first-time user:

-- Use ADL: Download Local Run Dependency to download local run packages, if you have not set up U-SQL local run environment.
+- Use ADL: Download Local Run Package to download local run packages, if you have not set up U-SQL local run environment.

 Install .NET Core SDK 2.0 as suggested in the message box, if not installed.